chentoast/marks.nvim/README.md

                          bookmark under the cursor.
   prev_bookmark          Moves to the previous bookmark having the same type as the
                          bookmark under the cursor.
-  next_bookmark[0-9]     Moves to the next bookmark of of the same group type.
+  next_bookmark[0-9]     Moves to the next bookmark of the same group type.
 Works by
-                         first going according to line number, and then according to buffer number. prev_bookmark[0-9]     Moves to the previous bookmark of of the same group type.
+                         first going according to line number, and then according to buffer number. prev_bookmark[0-9]     Moves to the previous bookmark of the same group type.
 Works by first going according to line number, and then according to buffer number. annotate               Prompts the user for a virtual line annotation that is then placed